JPGibert/Temp_food_webs/README.md

 # Temp_food_webs
-Code and data repository for Gibert 2019
+Code and data repository for Gibert 2019, Nature Scientific Reports

 Repository comprised of:
   1) Food_webs.zip with all used food webs